splunk/public-o11y-docs/get-started/get-started-guide/scaled-rollout.rst

 Because tokens expire after 1 year, you need to automate the rotation of tokens using an API call.
 For a given token, when the API creates a new token, the old token continues to work until the time you specified in the grace period.
 Wherever the old token is in use, use the API call to automatically rotate the token within the grace period.

 For example, you can use the API to rotate the token that a Kubernetes cluster uses to ingest metrics and trace data.
-When you use the API to generate a new token you can store the new token directly in the secret in the Kubernetes cluster as part of the automation.
+When you use the API to generate a new token, you can store the new token directly in the secret in the Kubernetes cluster as part of the automation.

 To learn more, see the following topics: